-Studies performed on the blood of manufacturing workers exposed to MWCNT aerosols during fragmentation, packaging, and laboratory handling processes for at least 6 months were compared to blood samples of unexposed workers (Shvedova et al. 2016).
-The results of this study showed altered main regulators of biological processes, global mRNA (long non-coding RNAs, lncRNA and micro RNAs (miRNAs) and non-coding RNA (ncRNA) expression profiles by interfering with gene expression.
-Several animal studies have shown pulmonary inflammation and fibrosis in rodents (Shvedova et al. 2005; Porter 2010, Mercer 2011, Poulsen 2015).
-The effects reported in animal studies have not yet been confirmed in humans.
-The potential markers of MWCNT-exposure must be further explored in humans.

-A case report regarding unintended occupational exposure to dust-containing CNTs—among many other materials—was described by Wu et al. (2010).
-Wu et al. (2010) described the clinical and pathological findings in the lungs of first responders and rescue and recovery workers following the terrorist attack on World Trade Center (WTC), NYC, on 9/11/2001, who had been diagnosed with pulmonary fibrosis, chronic bronchiolitis, and granulomas resulting from CNT exposure.
-The findings were detected in biopsy specimens as well as in air samples collected at the crash site.
+MWCNT aerosols are often very high in some manufacturing site.
+Workforce is therefore exposed to MWCNT during packaging, fragmentation, and handling processes.
+According to Shvedova et al. 2016, MWCNT exposure alterd the main regulators of gene expression, in such exposure groups in MWCNT manufacturing fascility.
+The mRNA and ncRNA profile of individuals working in close contact with MWCNT was significnaly different compared to controls.
+The, global mRNA (long non-coding RNAs, lncRNA and micro RNAs (miRNAs) and non-coding RNA (ncRNA) expression profiles was also altered in exposed group, revealing an interference in the gene expression (Shvedova et al. 2016).
+Other health endpoints of MWCNT-exposure observe in redents include the pulmonary inflammation and fibrosis (Shvedova et al. 2005; Porter 2010, Mercer 2011, Poulsen 2015). however, further research is needed to confirm such health outcomes in human .
+Dust is a ubiquitous carrier of many contaminants, in some workplace, exposure to dust-bound Carbon Nanotubes (CNTs) is often unintentional.
+A case report (Wu et al 2010) evidenced morbidity in respondents exposed to world trade center dust around 9/11incidence. they reported clinical and pathological findings in the lungs of first responders and rescue and recovery workers following the terrorist attack on World Trade Center (WTC), NYC, on 9/11/2001. the responders were diagnosed with pulmonary fibrosis, chronic bronchiolitis, and granulomas resulting from CNT exposure.
+The CNT were detected in biopsy specimens as well as in air samples collected at the crash site.